shuyangsun/design-patterns/README.md

 **Favor object composition over class inheritance.**

-Class inheritance and **object composition** are two most common ways to reuse functionalities.
-Class inheritance is a more transparent reuse (white-box reuse), since the superclass' internals are often exposed to the subclass; object composition are black-box reuse, since it requires clear definition of objects' interfaces and no internal detail is visible (objects are black boxes).

 #### Class Inheritance

+Class inheritance is a more transparent reuse (white-box reuse), since the superclass' internals are often exposed to the subclass.

 Pros: